wso2/docs-mg/en/docs/concepts/template-patterns.md

-# Templete Patterns for Swagger Definitions
+# Template Patterns for Swagger Definitions

 Swagger allows you to define paths templated in segments.
 However Ballerina recommends using only the basic path template pattern - `/{code}` and the dot suffix improvement.

-The following is a list of sample patterns currently supported in WSO2 Microgateway.
+The following is a list of sample patterns currently supported in WSO2 Microgateway 3.2.0 and upwards.

 | Pattern                | Sample request path |
 |------------------------|---------------------|